-If cancer of unknown primary (CUP) is suspected, you may have a procedure called an endoscopy.
-This is used to look inside the body for any abnormal areas.
-A thin, flexible tube with a light and camera on the end, called an endoscope, is inserted through a natural opening (such as the mouth) or through a small cut made by the surgeon.
+This procedure is used to look inside the body for any abnormal areas.
+It is done with an endoscope – a thin, flexible tube with a light and camera on the end.
+The endoscope is put into the body through a natural opening (such as the mouth) or a small cut made by the surgeon.
+The camera projects images onto a monitor so the doctor can see inside the body.
+If they see something suspicious, they can also take a tissue sample (biopsy) using the endoscope.

 |bronchoscopy or endobronchial ultrasound (EBUS)||lungs or respiratory|